jundalisay/superb/content/en/research/other/alien/essassani/excitement.md

-+++
+---
+title: "Follow your excitement"
+date: 2020-01-01
+image: "/photos/physics/quasar.jpg"
-title=  "Follow your excitement" date=  2020-01-01 image=  "/photos/physics/quasar.jpg" description=  "The Essassani mantra is to 'Follow your excitement' and 'So what?'" linkbtext=  "Index" linkb=  "/research/other/alien/essassani" linkftext=  "Index" linkf=  "/research/other/alien/essassani"
+description: "The Essassani mantra is to 'Follow your excitement' and 'So what?'"
-+++
+---

 ## Finding your Purpose in Life